APUSH Timeline

 • treaty of paris

-formerly ended the war
+formally ended the revolutionary war

 • northwest ordinance